 The One Network Road Classification (ONRC) is a classification system, which divides New Zealand’s roads into six categories based on how busy they are, whether they connect to important destinations, or are the only route available:

-Classification was completed in 2013.
+Classification of New Zealand's roads using the ONRC was completed in 2013.

 The ONRC is the primary tool developed through REG to enable operational and culture change in road activity management.
 It facilitates a customer-focused, business case approach to budget bids for the National Land Transport Programme.